-We thank you all so much for participating in our first-ever Spring Giveaway and helping us to find new ways to do what we do better.
+We want to thank you all so much for participating in our first-ever Spring Giveaway.
+You are helping us find new ways to do what we do better.

-We are having a fun time reading through your entries.
-Your questions are great insights into what we can share on our website over the next few weeks and months.
+We’re having a fun time reading through your entries.
+Your questions are providing great insights into what we can share on our website over the next few weeks and months.

-This giveaway went so well we decided to do it once every season.
-Look for our Summer Giveaway in a few months, and check back with us often for new blogs and links with the answers to your questions.
+This giveaway went so well that we decided to do it once every season.
+Look for our Summer Giveaway in a few months.
+Check back with us often for new blogs and links with the answers to your questions.

 Winners of the Spring Giveaway: